tegos-article/article-dont-let-your-staging-server-die-separate-task-scheduling-in-laravel/1-article.md

 ## The Results

-After separating the workloads, my staging cores chilled under 20% and memory remained stable like 1.5GB.
+Once I split up the workloads, my staging cores chilled under 20% and held steady at around 1.5GB.
 The server stayed responsive, and I can still run scheduled tasks whenever I need to.
 Production continued operating at full capacity without any impact.
-Overall, staging is smooth again, tests run quickly, and the setup scales easily as more environments are added.

 | Env              | CPU Usage | Memory Usage |
 |------------------|-----------|--------------|